kollus-service/kollus-play-video-php/README.md

 # Kollus Play Video By PHP

-Play or download video by Kollus JWT WebToken : Sample Source
+Play or download video by Kollus WebToken : Sample Source

 ## Requirement